 The chain link fence is probably the most popular and widely used form of woven wire fencing.
 This is the type of fence most commonly seen around playgrounds, fenced-in backyards, and commercial areas.

 A tool called a fence-stretcher is required to string a chain link fence properly.
 For this reason, adding chain link fencing to a property may take considerable investment.

 A chain-link fence that is installed without the use of a fence-stretcher will likely sag along sections of the fence.
 This makes for an unattractive install and poorly functioning wire fence.

 Barbed Wire Fencing

-Barbed wire is made of steel and is mostly used for keeping cattle and livestock contained.
-It’s a type of twisted wire that’s different from a traditional woven wire in that the strands are twined together instead of inter-joined with one another.
-At regular intervals along a length of barbed wire, barbs are formed.
-Hence the name.
-Animals that attempt to break through the barbed wire are discouraged by the pointy barbs that cause pain.
+Barbed wire fence designs are made of steel and is typically used for keeping cattle and livestock contained.
+It is a type of twisted wire that is different from a traditional woven wire in that its strands are twined together instead of intertwined with one another.

 Popular Uses for Barbed Wire Fencing

 - Containing prisoners (when used in combination with other forms of fencing)

 - Protecting areas such as gardens and crops from pests